What is fintech? Financial technology explained

 Instead, they offer targeted – often niche – services that fill the gap of a specific financial need, sometimes at a much lower cost than those offered by traditional financial providers.

-As consumers become even more inventive, successful fintech companies will be those that continue to innovate efficiently, in offering new solutions, to dynamically emerging problems.
+As consumers become even more inventive, successful financial businesses will be those that continue to innovate efficiently, in offering new solutions, to dynamically emerging problems.

 Share this post: